 NATO troops shot, wounded in brutal Kosovo clashes (VIDEO)

+Filmmaker and author Sasha Knezev is convinced that the recent events and destabilization in the region is an act of desperation from Kosovan Serbs who have inhabited this area for decades.
 “This is an abandonment of Belgrade.
 Belgrade has clearly taken the option of being dictated [to] and mandated out of Brussels,” he told RT.
 “What we see in Kosovo now is the Kosovo Serbs acting out of desperation because they feel abandoned by not only the Serbian government, but perhaps psychologically from the people themselves, who have been recently very skeptical and questioning the point of joining the euro from a monetary prospective.”